Case File: Louis Erico Sodder - 2242DMWV

 On Christmas Eve in 1945, the Sodders and nine of their ten children settled in for the evening.
 Louis, and four of his siblings - Betty,Jennie, Maurice and Martha Lee pleaded to be allowed to stay up and play with their new toys.
 Mrs. Sodder relented after the children promised to take care of their chores before coming to bed.

 Shortly after midnight Mrs. Sodder was awakened by the phone ringing.
-A female caller asked for a man whose name Mrs. Sodder didn't recognize.
+A female caller asked for a man whose name Mrs. Sodder did not recognize.
 The caller gave a weird laugh before hanging up.
-Dismissing the call as a prank, Mrs. Sodder went to return back to bed but noticed the lights were still on, the shades weren’t drawn and the doors hadn’t been locked.
+Dismissing the call as a prank, Mrs. Sodder went to return back to bed but noticed the lights were still on, the shades were not drawn and the doors had not been locked.
 Believing the children forgot to do these things before going to bed, she went back to sleep.
 She was awakened again by a noise on the roof.

 About a half-hour later, smoke began pouring into the bedroom.
 She yelled for her husband and children.
 Once outside, Mr. Sodder noticed that Betty, Jennie, Louis, Martha Lee, and Maurice were nowhere to be found.
 He went to grab the ladder, which was kept near the house, to reach the windows of the room where the children slept.
 The ladder was missing.
 Less than forty-five minutes after the fire started, the house was consumed.

 Within a few months, the Sodders became convinced that their children did not die in the fire.
-Information began to surface to support their beliefs.
 An investigation revealed that the telephone line had been cut shortly before or during the fire.
-A late-night bus driver reported seeing "balls of fire" being tossed upon the roof of the Sodder home.
+A late-night bus driver reported seeing balls of fire being tossed upon the roof of the Sodder home.
 An operator of a motel located halfway between Fayetteville and Charleston reported seeing the children Christmas morning.
 A Charleston hotel owner reported seeing four of the children in the company of four Italian speaking adults a week later.
 Three months after the fire, the youngest child found a hard rubber object that was hollow with a twist-off cap.
 It was identified by Army authorities as an incendiary or napalm bomb called a "pine-apple."
 It was later discovered that the fire had started on the roof.
 During the fire, a man was seen stealing a block and chain from the Sodder's garage.
 He admitted to cutting the electric line to the Sodder home.
 The ladder, which couldn't be found during the fire, was found down an embankment away from the house.

 A couple of years after the tragedy, Mr. Sodder saw a photo of school children in New York and was certain that Betty was one of the children in the photograph.
 He drove to Manhattan to see for himself but was never allowed to see the child.
 Sightings of the children came in from all over the country.
 Every lead proved fruitless.
 In 1952, the Sodders purchased a billboard displaying photos of their missing children and offering a reward for the recovery of any or all of the children.
 The publicity fed rumors that the children had been sold to an orphanage or taken to Italy.